Sunday, March 28, 2010

 Financiers

 After skimming through Dorie Greenspan's most beautiful cook book about Parisian sweets yesterday, I decided to make something with almonds and fruit - a dainty dessert called Financiers.
 Dorie Greenspan describes them as a nineteenth century tea cake.
 However, friends, my financiers do not look like Dorie Greenspan's financiers.
 I realized this in the end - the recipe called for rectangular financier molds or mini-muffin pans, and well, we don't have anything other than regular muffin pans.
 So perhaps these are jumbo financiers.
-But I took a ziplock with a couple to Alice in Wonderland tonight, and if you have a sweet tooth, they certainly do the trick, providing a warm nutty sweetness.
+But I took a ziplock with a couple to

 The recipe: